MetPX/sarracenia/doc/fr/sr_subscribe.1.rst

 et l´option *post_exchange_split* activé, ce qui route les messages aux instance selon leur checksum vers une **seconde couche de d´abonnés (sr_winnow) dont les caches de suppression de doublons sont actives.

----

-**kbytes_ps** is greater than 0, the process attempts to respect this delivery speed in kilobytes per second... ftp,ftps,or sftp)

-**FIXME**: kbytes_ps... only implemented by sender? or subscriber as well, data only, or messages also?

-**default_mode, default_dir_mode, preserve_modes**,

-Permission bits on the destination files written are controlled by the *preserve_mode* directives.
-*preserve_modes* will apply the mode permissions posted by the source of the file.
-If no source mode is available, the *default_mode* will be applied to files, and the *default_dir_mode* will be applied to directories.
-If no default is specified, then the operating system  defaults (on linux, controlled by umask settings) will determine file permissions. (note that the *chmod* option is interpreted as a synonym for *default_mode*, and *chmod_dir* is a synonym for *default_dir_mode*.)

-For each download, the checksum is computed during transfer.
-If **recompute_chksum** is set to True, and the recomputed checksum differ from the on in the message, the new value will overwrite the one from the incoming amqp message.
-This is used when a file is being pulled from a remote non-sarracenia source, in which case a place holder 0 checksum is specified.
-On receipt, a proper checksum should be placed in the message for downstream consumers.
-On can also use this method to override checksum choice.
-For example, older versions of sarracenia lack SHA-512 hash support, so one could re-write the checksums with MD5.
-There are also cases, where, for various reasons, the upstream checksums are simply wrong, and should be overridden for downstream consumers.

 Lorsque **kbytes_ps** est supérieur à 0, le processus tente de respecter cette limite de vitesse en kilo-octets par seconde... ftp,ftps,ou sftp)